romanchaa997/Audityzer/docs-site/docs/real-wallet-integration.md

 # Real Wallet Integration

-While Web3FuzzForge primarily uses mocked wallet behavior for testing, there are scenarios where testing with real wallets provides additional coverage and security verification.
+While Audityzer primarily uses mocked wallet behavior for testing, there are scenarios where testing with real wallets provides additional coverage and security verification.
 This guide focuses on the highest-leverage wallets first.

 ## Why Test with Real Wallets